Patron Behavior Policy

 Any Library patron whose library privileges have been revoked for any period and for whatever reason may appeal to the Board of Trustees.

-The appealing person (the Appellant) must set forth the reasons for his or her appeal in a letter (the Appeal Letter) addressed to the President of the Board and mailed to Secretary, Board of Trustees, Lake County Public Library, 1115 Harrison Avenue, Leadville, Colorado 80461.
 The Appeal Letter does not need to follow any particular format, but must include the decision(s) appealed and the reason(s) the Appellant thinks each decision is wrong.
 The Appellant must write on the envelope the word “APPEAL.”

 In reaching a decision whether to affirm, modify or reverse the revocation of library privileges, the Board of Trustees may ask the Appellant and any other persons with knowledge of the matters involved in the appeal to testify at the Board meeting at which the Board considers the appeal.
 The Board shall not be bound by any formal rules of evidence or procedure.